dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 And that is where Drs.
 Caryn Rogers and Becki Williams come in.

-Caryn uses her expertise in counseling to help us all avoid burnout, holding weekly check-in sessions with our CHWs.
+Caryn uses her expertise in counseling to help us avoid burnout, holding weekly check-in sessions with our CHWs.

 And Becki uses her medical knowledge and her understanding of how to help our CHWs navigate local perinatal care services.